PCC’s Work Assistance Program helps thousands of students pay for their college education.

 What Students Say

 I love working for the school because it’s much easier to coordinate my class schedule and work schedule together, all in one system, as opposed to how it would be with an off-campus job.
 I also love being on campus because I don’t have to drive to work, work in a secular environment, or worry about a different dress code.
-It’s nice having all the money going directly to my bill.

 The ease of having a job right here on campus is a major plus.
 I work in the library, so I have been able to learn all the resources we have available for us, better use them myself, and help others use them.
 As a professional, I have learned a lot about PR and the difference between understanding something myself and explaining it to others.
 Working with students in the library, I have learned how to find out exactly what they need and communicate clearly to them how to get it.